Wolfberry (also known as goji berry, barbary matrimony vine, bocksdorn, Duke of Argyll’s tea tree, red medlar or matrimony vine)

 Traditional Chinese Name: 杞子(gǒuqǐzi)

-This ingredient is also a must have in your soup pantry.
+This ingredient is a must have in your Chinese soup pantry.
 It is used in soups, stews, porridge, sweet soups, teas and a variety of Chinese dishes.
-My mom will use this for most chicken soup stocks, especially during my confinement and quite frankly, these little suckers don’t taste that bad either, slightly sweet, slightly tart, with a bit of crunch from the seeds.
+My mom will use this for most chicken soup stocks, especially during my confinement and quite frankly, these little things don’t taste that bad either, slightly sweet, slightly tart, with a bit of crunch from the seeds.
 I actually really do enjoy eating them!

 - Wolfberries are high in antioxidants and contains a significant percentage of daily macronutrient needs such as: carbohydrates, protein, fat and dietary fiber